-The UN General Assembly agreed later that year, officially declaring 4 to 10 October annually World as Space Week.
+The UN General Assembly agreed later that year, officially declaring 4 to 10 October annually as World Space Week.

 Before WSW, "Spaceweek" was celebrated in a number of nations starting in the early 1980s as a celebration of the Apollo 11 anniversary in July.
 Later, the event was moved into the school year.
 It was coordinated by a non-profit I led called Spaceweek International Association.
 After the UN declaration, we met with UN Office of Outer Space Affairs (UNOOSA) Director Sergio Camacho in Vienna.
 We agreed that the Association would embrace the UN's dates and be the UN's non-government organization (NGO) partner in the global coordination of WSW, a decision warmly ratified by our Board.
-The Association later changed its name to World Space Week Association (WSWA).
+The Association later changed its name to World Space Week (WSWA).
+Association

 The first WSW was celebrated 4-10 October 2000 with about 100 events in 29 countries.
-Working closely with UNOOSA, space agencies. and other space-supporting organizations globally, the Association recruited National Coordinators and event holders to expand the annual celebration.
+Working closely with UNOOSA, space agencies, and other space-supporting organizations globally, the Association recruited National Coordinators and event holders to expand the annual celebration.
 It built the WSW website, produced annual WSW posters, encouraged events, and collected reports.
-The expansion was slow during the first decade, but accelerated in the second decade thanks to social media and the excitement of the community.
+The expansion was slow during the first decade, but accelerated in the second decade thanks to social media the excitement of the and community.

-The Space Millennium: Vienna Declaration on Space and Human Developm
+The Space Millennium: Vienna Declaration on Space and Human Development

-The States participating in the Third United Nations Conference on the Exploration and Peaceful Uses Space (UNISPACE III), held in Vienna from 19 to 30 July 1999,
+The States participating in the Third United Nations Conference on the Exploration and Peaceful Uses of Outer Space (UNISPACE III), held in Vienna from 19 to 30 July 1999, you the drove early astronomers to study the movements of celestial bodies, from which the foundat space science and technology were laid,

-Reaffirming the aims and principles of the Charter of the United Nations, the principles of international aw and the relevant resolutions of the General Assembly,
+Roafflowing the aims and principles of the Charter of the United Nations, the principles of intern the relevant resolutions of the General Assembly,